 Case studies for improved productivity and quality control

 We are focused on improving productivity and quality control for steam users, industry leaders and OEM's.
 Our work spans a wide range, providing our sensing and monitoring solutions at NHS sites in the UK and as far and wide as tea plantations in East Africa.
 We understand that each industry is different.
 Therefore, each sensor is programmed to monitor specific components in relation to the type of equipment, giving you the precise data required.
 By making use of the whole system approach, we have helped customers understand how their whole system works collectively.
-You can read through our case studies to see specific examples of how versatile our equipment sensors are.
+You can read through our case studies to see specific examples of how versatile our energy harvesting powered sensors are.

 Whether you are a partner, a re-seller or direct client, our sensing & monitoring solutions aim to improve the quality of the final product, maximise energy performance and reduce running costs.

 DCO’s adaptable module meets unique steam system’s monitoring requirements

 The steam system within the manufacturing plant in the west midlands is unique.
 The layout consists of a set of press units, housing several traps each, steam boilers and steam distribution lines.
 In total, nearly 80 universal float and thermostatic steam traps used for process and drip leg applications needed monitoring capabilities.
 Furthermore, the difficulty of accessing each installed unit meant that the monitoring solutions should avoid fixed-wiring and a battery-free solution was preferable.
 READ MORE

 Power specialist overseeing solar farm chooses DCO to help improve operational efficiency